Dangote refinery: History

 In September 2023, the refinery announced that it will start producing Diesel and kerosene in October 2023 and gasoline one month later.

 In September, it became clear that the refinery would not yet be able to start operations because the supply of crude oil was stalling.
 This caused considerable public reaction.
 On 25 November, the Financial Times gave a new date for the start of operations in December 2023, with the refinery expecting a delivery of 6 million barrels of crude oil in December, after which operations could begin.
 This would be the first delivery of a total of six.

 On 7 December, the refinery received its first delivery of 1 million barrels of Agbami crude oil.
-The delivery of the Supersuez tanker OTIS did not take place in the refinery's harbour, but via "Single Point Mooring", a buoy-like floating facility for unloading liquid cargo off the coast.
+The delivery of the Supersuez tanker OTIS did not take place in the refinery's harbour, but via Single Point Mooring, a buoy-like floating facility for unloading liquid cargo off the coast.

-The production of diesel fuel and aviation fuel A1 (the most common jet fuel except for the US) started in January 2024.
+The production of diesel fuel and aviation fuel A1 started in January 2024.

-The Dangote Refinery is capable of supplying 100% of Nigeria's oil needs, and also have surplus of each of these products for export.
+The Dangote Refinery is capable of supplying 100% of Nigeria's oil needs, with a surplus for export.

 On 26 June 2024, a minor fire occurred in the refinery with video from the scene showing smoke and flame billowing from one corner of the plant.
 The operator said in a statement that the blaze had no impact.

 At the end of May 2024, Aliko Dangote announced that within 2 months the refinery would attain the capacity of 500,000 barrels a day.
 The refinery would continue to import oil from the United States, since the domestic oil production can't deliver.
 "We can't wait" Mr. Dangote said.
 At the same time the spokesman of the refinery announced that the Dangote Refinery aims to be listed both at the London Stock Exchange (LSE) and the Nigerian Stock Exchange (NSE) in Lagos.